Danger Room: Revenge

-Afterwards, S.W.O.R.D. takes Danger into custody.
-When the S.W.O.R.D. headquarters is destroyed during the Skrulls' Secret Invasion, Danger escapes and goes to Australia, taking on the form of an anthropologist from Melbourne University.
-She approaches Rogue in her disguise but is targeted by a low flying Shi'ar salvage spacecraft, where she reveals who she really is and that she is going to use Rogue as a conduit so she can get her revenge on Professor Xavier.
+When the S.W.O.R.D. headquarters is destroyed, Danger escapes to Australia, posing as an anthropologist at Melbourne University.
+She approaches Rogue in her disguise, but is targeted by a low-flying Shi'ar salvage spacecraft.
 After being damaged by the crew, she warps the entire area with her holographic projections of past moments within Rogue's life as well as other famous moments from the X-Men's history.
 Xavier confronts Danger and she reveals she intended to make Rogue absorb all Xavier's powers and memories permanently, leaving the Professor crippled and useless.
-Xavier reveals that when she first said Where am I?, Xavier consulted her Shi'ar makers who assured him it was not possible she could have gained self-awareness and that Xavier had no way of knowing what she was or would become.
-The Professor tried to free her but because she was really billions of lines of machine code, Xavier didn't know which lines to erase without lobotomizing her.
-Because of not knowing what she was capable of, if she had been freed, she might have killed his X-Men because she had the knowledge and power, so instead Xavier did nothing and watched her suffer.
-Xavier ends her suffering by repairing her.
-She then sides with Xavier, Rogue, and Gambit and takes out the Shi'ar salvage crew.
-Afterwards, with Xavier, she helps Rogue gain full control over her powers.
+Xavier reveals that when she first gained sentience, Xavier consulted her creators, who assured him it was not possible she could have gained self-awareness and that Xavier had no way of knowing what she was or would become.
+Xavier tried to free Danger, but did not know how to do so without crippling her.
+After Xavier repairs her, Danger sides with Xavier, Rogue, and Gambit and takes out the Shi'ar salvage crew.